maxiberta/htop-snap/README.md

 ## License

-The build files in this repository are provided unter the terms of the [MIT license](LICENSE).
+The build files in this repository are provided under the terms of the [MIT license](LICENSE).

 `htop` is an open source system monitor licensed under the [GPL version 2 or later](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).